 Advantages of ADRs for Indian Investors

-- Simple Process: Instead of going through the hassle of currency conversion, foreign regulations, and different stock exchanges, ADRs allow you to invest in global companies through a straightforward process in U.S. dollars.
+- Simple Process: ADRs allow you to invest in global companies through a straightforward process in U.S. dollars.

-- Dividends in USD: If the foreign company pays dividends, ADR holders will receive them in U.S. dollars, potentially adding another layer of returns.
+- Dividends in USD: If the foreign company pays dividends, ADR holders are eligible to receive them in U.S. dollars, potentially adding another layer of returns.

 - Regulatory Ease: ADRs make it easier to invest in foreign companies without the complexities of navigating foreign regulatory environments or multiple stock exchanges.